GabelHub/FAMoS/README.md

 Bengtsson (see <https://github.com/HenrikBengtsson/future>).
 To use futures, the option needs to be set to TRUE and a future plan needs to be specified.

+#### reattempt

+By default, FAMoS terminates once all search methods are exhausted.
+However, if *reattempts* is set to true, FAMos will instead jump to a distant model and continues to search the model space from there.
+The algorithm is then terminated if the best model is re-encountered (or if no other models are available to test).

 #### log.interval